 Hot spots in dogs can be caused by a variety of conditions such as yeast, mites, bacterial or fungal infections, allergies, matted fur, bug bites, and honestly, the list goes on and on.
 Basically, hot spots are the result of anything that irritates a dog's skin causing him to itch in one place.
 This then makes dogs lick, bite, and scratch at the area causing a sore.

 When a hot spot develops on a dog it's painful, itchy, and often seem to pop up over night.
 They're also recurrent so once you see one, your dog is likely to suffer from other hot spots over time.
 If your dog already has a hot spot, it is crucial that you know how to treat it and prevent more from appearing.
 Here's how.

 You may also notice that they seem to appear out of nowhere.
 This is fairly typical as these sores start out as small circular patches that enlarge rapidly - frequently within a matter of hours.
 This is caused by your dog licking and biting at the area due to the extreme discomfort.

 Any dog can get one of these angry sores, but they typically affect dogs with long thick coats such as:

-Here's how we do that in four easy steps.
+Here's how you can do that in four easy steps.

 Most hot spots in dogs are aggravated by the hair that surrounds them.
 That's why the first, and probably most awkward step, is to cut, clip, or shave the hair around the hot spot to expose the sore and provide a clean area around the wound.

 Be very careful when doing this, and DON'T use regular scissors.
 Use either grooming scissors with blunt ends or clip the fur instead.
 The idea is to ensure you get a clear enough margin around the hot spot to stop hairs going into the wound.
 If you don't the hot spot will take longer to heal and can become infected really quickly.